MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/windows-defender/Automatic-exclusions-for-Windows-Defender.md

 The following sections contain the exclusions that are delivered with automatic exclusions file paths and file types.

 ### Default exclusions for all roles
-This section lists the default exclusions for all Windows Server 2016 Technical Preview roles.
+This section lists the default exclusions for all Windows Server 2016 roles.

 -   Windows "temp.edb" files: